jbcoe/value_types/DRAFT.md

 ## Motivation

-C++ lets associated data and functions that act upon that data be grouped together into a record type: a struct or a class.
-Classes (or structs, we stick with classes for brevity) can contain instances of other classes as members.
-This allows us to build up complex data structures from simple building blocks.

-The standard library has many class template types that are useful in building composite classes.
-Compiler generated special member functions work with these standard library types to provide constructors, destructors, copy and move without the need for user to write code.

-The vocabulary of types useful for defining composite classes is not limited to, but includes: `std::array`, `std::vector`, `std::map`, `std::unordered_map`, `std::string`, `std::optional`, `std::variant`.
-All of these types are value
-types: the data they own is copied when the type is copied; the data is destroyed when the type is destroyed; the data is const when accessed through a const-access-path.

-The standard library offers no vocabulary type for a free-store-allocated object with value semantics.
+The standard library has no vocabulary type for a free-store-allocated object with value semantics.
 When designing a composite class we may need an object to be stored indirectly to support incomplete types, reduce object size or support open-set polymorphism.

-The standard library offers a number of smart pointer types that can be used to manage the lifetime of an object allocated on the free-store.
-These types are not sufficient for general composite class design as they do not have value semantics.
-Classes with smart pointers used to represent values will require (correct) special member functions to be written by the user.
-Classes with smart pointers used to represent values will require manual verification of
-const-correctness: smart pointers accessed through a const access path will not propagate constness to the owned object.

 We propose two new additions to the standard library to represent indirectly stored values: `indirect` and `polymorphic`; they represent free-store allocated objects with value-semantics. `polymorphic<T>` can own any object of a type publicly derived from `T` allowing composite classes to contain polymorphic components.
-We need two classes to avoid the cost of virtual dispatch (calling the copy constructor of a potentially derived-type object) when copying of polymorphic objects is not needed.
+We require the addition of two classes to avoid the cost of virtual dispatch (calling the copy constructor of a potentially derived-type object through type-erasure) when copying of polymorphic objects is not needed.

-Note: Including a `polymorphic` component in a composite class means that virtual dispatch will be used in copying the `polymorphic` member.
-Where a composite class contains a polymorphic member from a known set of types, prefer `std::variant` or `indirect<std::variant>` if indirect storage is required.
-Where a composite class contains an open-set polymorphic member and does not need to be copyable or assignable, prefer `indirect<T>` where `T`'s destructor is public and virtual and its copy constructor and copy assignment operators are non-public or deleted.

 ## Design requirements